Yabulu, Queensland: Palmer Nickel and Cobalt Refinery

+In March 2016, the remaining employees of the refinery were sacked, and the refinery shuttered.
+The company has since been liquidated, and its business registration cancelled.

 Education

 There are no schools in Yabulu.
 The nearest government primary schools are Bluewater State School in neighbouring Bluewater to the north-west and Bohlevale State School in Burdell to the east.
 The nearest government secondary school is Northern Beaches State High School in Deeragun to the south-east.

 Attractions

 Bluewater Caravan Park is at 41420 Bruce Highway.

 Purono Park

-Purono Park is a small residential suburb situated in between Yabulu and Bluewater, approximately 25 km north of the Townsville and Thuringowa urban centres.
-The suburb runs adjacent to Althaus Creek and is accessed via Purono Parkway, which runs north from the Bruce Highway.
+Purono Park is a residential area situated on the western edge of Yabulu, between Heely Creek and Althaus Creek, the latter of which forms the boundary between Bluewater and Yabulu.
+It is approximately 25 km west-by-north of the Townsville city centre.
+It is named for the former Purono rail siding, which in turn was named for a word said to mean 'feather' in an unrecorded Aboriginal dialect.
+It is accessed via Purono Parkway, and runs north from the Bruce Highway.

+Despite sometimes being treated as a separate suburb from Yabulu, Purono Park does not seem to have ever been officially gazetted as such.

-The two main community facilities located in Purono Park are the Bluewater Medical Practice and the Bluewater Caravan Park.
+Purono Park is home to the Bluewater Medical Practice, the Bluewater Caravan Park, and the Purono Rural Fire Brigade.